Idaeon is one classical salon-style class that provides 2.5 high school credits.

 Let’s Learn Together!

-In Idaeon, your 9th through 12th graders will study the history of Western civilization through great works and ideas.
+In Idaeon, your high school students will study the history of Western civilization through great works and ideas.
 After reading deeply (mostly from direct sources), they will respond to these ideas through composition, discussion, debates, and presentations.

 By participating in the salon, your student will practice the skills of timeless liberal arts such as Grammar, Logic, and Rhetoric while earning credit through an integrated humanities class.
 As such, the class will provide exercise and experience in self-management and study skills.